pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 The use of Theano allowed for constructing and compiling a graph to C. This enabled optimization, use on GPUs, and automatic differentiation.

-Later on several other methods were added to PyMC, such as variational inference methods, largely thanks to the efforts of Taku Yoshioka and Max Kucherov.
+Later on several other methods were added to PyMC, such as variational inference methods, largely thanks to the efforts of Taku Yoshioka and Max Kochurov.

 ![PyMC3 in the Wild](../_static/chris-pymcon-keynote/PyMC3_in_Wild.png)

-There was a significant increase in the number of users of Pymc 3.0 compared to Version 2.
+There was a significant increase in the number of users of PyMC 3.0 compared to Version 2.

 Some examples of notable users include Aaron McNeil, a marine biologist who used PyMC to model the spread of crown of thorns starfish on the Great Barrier Reef, and Kevin Systrom and Thomas Vladick, the founder of Instagram and a developer, respectively, who used PyMC to model the basic reproductive number (Rt) of COVID-19 in different states in the US.
 This allowed them to provide real-time information about the spread of the virus.